MojRoid/architecture/README.md

 # Sample application modular architecture

-This project is MVVM/MVI based with a unidirectional flow.
+- This project is MVVM/MVI based with a unidirectional flow.
 A single data class stored in the ViewModel is used to represent a view state.
 The ViewModel accepts actions to be performed which are then 'transformed' to execute use-cases.
 The result from the use-cases are then 'reduced' by updating the current state with the new state which is observed by the view.

+- Groupie is used heavily to create re-useable, consistent, performant UI components that make creating both static and dynamic screens quick and easy.

-The app primarily uses Kotlin, Dagger, Architecture Components and Coroutines.
+- The app primarily uses Kotlin, Dagger, Architecture Components, Coroutines and Groupie.

-The architecture leans on modularization to keep code tightly scoped.
+- The architecture leans on modularization where it makes sense to keep code tightly scoped.

 # Module architecture